-2.1 Vehicle Support ☐ Safely secure the vehicle on a hoist.
-We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed. ☐ Once supported off the ground, release the parking brake and leave the vehicle in neutral.
+2.1 Vehicle Support Safely secure the vehicle on a hoist.
+We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
+Once supported off the ground, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.
-2.2 Differential Fluid Drain HINT: This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing which may indicate a worn bearing or differential component. ☐ Clean around the differential cover plate seal to prevent dirt from entering the differential.
-Position a fluid drain reservoir under the differential and loosen all differential cover plate retaining bolts. ☐ If a drain plug exists, remove it and completely drain all differential oil from the housing. ☐ If no drain plug exists then the oil can be drained by gently prying the cover away at the bottom until oil runs out.
-HINT: If a drain plug does not exist then it would be a good idea to drill and tap for a tapered oil drain plug to assist with future oil changes.
-Once drained, remove the differential cover plate. ches drained, ferrieve the ameroritid cover plate.
+2.2 Differential Fluid Drain HINT: This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing which may indicate a worn bearing or differential component. ☐ Clean any loose dirt from around the differential third member flange area, the filler plug area, and the drain plug to avoid contaminating the differential cavity with abrasive particles.
+Position a fluid drain reservoir under the differential.
+Remove the drain plug and completely drain all differential oil from the housing.

-2.3 Removing the Axles

-Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.
-Any misalignment of the axle tubes may result in excessive wear and/or failure of your differential and axle shafts.
-ARB strongly recommends that you have your axle assembly inspected for concentricity and straightness before installing your Air Locker.

-Remove the wheels, and both axle shafts according to your vehicle manufacture's service manual.

-NOTE:
+COLLISION DAMAGE OR HEAVY OFF-ROAD USE OF YOUR VEHICLE IN THE PAST MAY HAVE RESULTED IN SOME DEGREE OF BENDING IN THE AXLE HOUSING.
+ANY MISALIGNMENT OF THE AXLE TUBES MAY RESULT IN EXCESSIVE WEAR AND/OR FAILURE OF YOUR DIFFERENTIAL AND AXLE SHAFTS.
+ARB STRONGLY RECOMMENDS THAT YOU HAVE YOUR AXLE ASSEMBLY INSPECTED FOR CONCENTRICITY AND STRAIGHTNESS BEFORE INSTALLING YOUR AIR LOCKER.

-The axle oil seals are delicate and can be easily damaged.
-Support the weight of the axle shaft when drawing them out of their sockets in the housing.

-2.4 Marking the Bearing Caps

-☐ Using a pointed center punch, gently mark the bearing caps in a way that will enable you to know which cap is 'LEFT' and which cap is 'RIGHT', which way is 'UP' and which way is 'DOWN'.
-(Fig.1.)
+2.3 Removing the Third Member Disconnect the drive shaft from the pinion flange.
+Remove both of the rear wheels and brake drums/rotors according to your vehicle manufacturer's service manual. ☐ Slide the axle shafts outward until they are completely disengaged from the splines of the differential side gears.
+NOTE: The oil seals are delicate and can be easily damaged.
+Support the weight of the axle shafts when drawing them out of their sockets in the housing.
+Remove the third member flange bolts.
+Completely remove the third member from the axle housing.
+Support the third member firmly in a vice or on a work bench.
+2.4 Marking the Bearing Caps ☐ Using a pointed center punch, gently mark the bearing caps in a way that will enable you to know which cap is 'LEFT' and which cap is 'RIGHT', which way is 'UP' and which way is 'DOWN'.
+(Fig.2.)

-HINT:

-Many installers choose to make one punch mark on the left hand side of the left hand bearing cap and one similar punch mark on the housing at close proximity to the cap mark.
+HINT: Many installers choose to make one punch mark on the left hand side of the left hand bearing cap and one similar punch mark on the housing at close proximity to the cap mark.
 The right hand side is then designated with two punch marks on the right hand side of the cap and two similar punch marks on the housing.